Little Chart: History

 The secular property that would have had the highest grading of listed building in the parish, Surrenden Park, half in Pluckley, was owned by the Dering family for over 400 years; the family estate covered about four square miles of Kent.
 Part of their property was Calehill Park, to the north.
 Neither property now exists: Surrenden succumbed to fire in 1952; Calehill was demolished in 1951.

 Transport

 Little Chart is situated close to the M20 motorway.
 The closest railway station is Charing.

 Amenities

 The original village church, dedicated to St Mary the Virgin and the Holy Rood, was wrecked in 1944 by a V-1 flying bomb during World War II; it stood on a site further upstream from the village, near Chart Court.
-The new church is now within the village.
+The new church, completed in 1955, is now within the village.

 The Ford Paper Mill, named after the one-time ford over the Great Stour, has a long history, and is still in operation dealing in salvaged paper.

 The Stour Valley Walk, which follows the Great Stour river, and the Greensand Way, from north to south, are both routed through the village.
 The village has a large pub, The Swan Inn.